-You can work towards the condition of unintentional awareness by using one out of many meditation techniques.
-They are all not the actual goal of the meditation but merely helpers to train your attention and to keep your spirit awake.
+A state of unintentional awareness is something we have to work towards, and for this we can use a number of meditation techniques.
+These are not the actual goal of meditation, but they help to train your attention and keep your spirit awake.

 Remain at each of these points for a few seconds.
 Completely feel inside the particular location until it feels warm and soft: